cmacdonald/WhoToFollow/README.md

 npm install gulp-cli -g
 ```

-4. Download and install the Maven build of Terrier from http://terrier.org
+4. Download and install the Maven build of Terrier from http://terrier.org.
+We assume you have Maven installed.

 ```
 tar -xvf terrier-core-4.1.tar.gz